-Appendix D, Frequently Asked Questions/Troubleshooting is useful for other questions.
+Appendix D, Frequently Asked Questions and Appendix E, Troubleshooting Guide are useful for other questions.

-Appendix E, Starting and Stopping Services gives on overview of starting and stopping services with common init mechanisms, systemd and SysV.
+Appendix F, Starting and Stopping Services gives on overview of starting and stopping services with common init mechanisms, systemd and SysV.

 1.2.
 Getting the SDP